 Glenn C. Colton

 Glenn represents companies and individual clients in investigations and actions brought or conducted by Federal, State, and local authorities, including the US Department of Justice, US attorneys' offices, the US Securities and Exchange Commission (SEC), the Commodity Futures Trading Commission (CFTC), offices of inspectors general, state attorneys general and civil enforcement agencies, as well as local district attorneys.
-He also represents a variety of companies, ranging from Fortune 500 to private companies and individuals in complex civil litigation in state and federal courts throughout the country as well as in arbitrations and other alternative dispute resolution forums.
+He also represents a variety of companies, ranging from Fortune 500 to private companies and individuals in complex civil litigation in state and federal courts throughout the country (at both the trial and appellate level) as well as in arbitrations and other alternative dispute resolution forums.